BlueWizardHat/yamlcfn/README.md

 Params have a mandatory "name" and "type", and optional "description" and "default".
 The param's type determine where you can use, and have the following types:

 * "string" - can be used in places where a string is expected.
-* "cidr" - are for use in inbound and outbound rules and should be an ip/submask construction.
+* "cidr" - are for use in inbound and outbound rules and should be an ip/submask.
 * "securitygroup" - are for use in inbound and outbound rules and should be a security group id.
 * "vpc" - is for specifying the id of the VPC the security groups should be created in.